FALL SEMESTER 2024 - COURSES

 • HISTORY

 OLLI courses meet for either four or eight weeks.
-Spring 2024 courses will be offered in three formats: in-person, hybrid, and zoom only.
+Fall 2024 courses will be offered in three formats: in-person, hybrid, and zoom only.
 For our hybrid courses, members will register to participate either in person or online.
 Members should register for the in-person format if they expect to attend the majority of classes in person.
+They can get online access when needed.
 The online component of the hybrid courses will be offered via Zoom.

 In-person courses will have capacity limits, and so interested students are encouraged to register early.
-Courses with low enrollment may be cancelled on February 12, 2024.
+Courses with low enrollment may be cancelled around August 20, 2024.
 Early registrations will help avoid cancellations!

-We are pleased to present these descriptions of our Spring courses, arranged by subject area.
+We are pleased to present these descriptions of our Fall courses, arranged by subject area.

 This is a 4-week course that meets during the first half of the semester.

-History of the Art of India, Part I: Origins to Mughals
+History of the Art of India, Part II: Mughals through 20th Century

 Bernard Cesarone